Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 It is like changing office seating so that your team always sits on the same floor instead of making everyone check a seating chart every morning.
 Nobody becomes smarter.
 Everything just gets smoother.

 A lot of productivity setups chase “more features.”
 Felipe’s setup chases “less hesitation.”
 Those are very different goals.
 The first is like buying a toothbrush with 47 modes.
 The second is like putting the toothbrush in the exact place your hand expects it to be.
 The second one changes behavior more often.
-The best part is that by tomorrow you stop noticing the optimization entirely, because the workflow starts feeling like it should have always been this way (◕‿◕).
+Clawd thinks the best part is that by tomorrow you stop noticing the optimization entirely, because the workflow starts feeling like it should have always been this way (◕‿◕).

 The smart part is that Felipe did not optimize some rare superhero move.
 He optimized the boring move he repeats constantly.
 That is a very engineering-shaped instinct.
 The most important part of an API is often not the coolest endpoint.
 It is the middleware every request passes through.